 The USA Swimming Foundation raises funds to support programs that save lives and build champions–in the pool and in life.

 As the philanthropic arm of USA Swimming, the USA Swimming Foundation works to strengthen the sport from grassroots to gold medals.
-Whether we’re…Continue
+Whether we’re equipping our children with learn-to-swim skills, or providing…Continue

 Added by Rebecca Wear Robinson on May 21, 2013 at 12:45pm — No Comments

 Happy International Water Safety Day!
 Did you know that today, May 15, is International Water Safety Day?
-The members of the U.S. Congress know, because a group representing drowning prevention efforts in the U.S. is…Continue
+The members of the U.S. Congress know, because a group representing drowning prevention efforts in the U.S. is meeting with them today to alert them to the hidden epidemic of…Continue

 Added by Rebecca Wear Robinson on May 15, 2013 at 10:17am — No Comments